folbricht/routedns/doc/configuration.md

 Options:

 - `rcode` - Response code: 0 = NOERROR, 1 = FORMERR, 2 = SERVFAIL, 3 = NXDOMAIN, ...
 See [rfc2929#section-2.3](https://tools.ietf.org/html/rfc2929#section-2.3) for a more complete list.
 Defaults to 0 (No Error).
 - `answer` - Array of strings, each one representing a line in zone-file format.
 Forms the content of the Answer records in the response.
+The name in all answer records is replaced with the name in the query to create a match.
 - `ns` - Array of strings, each one representing a line in zone-file format.
 Forms the content of the Authority records in the response.
 - `extra` - Array of strings, each one representing a line in zone-file format.
 Forms the content of the Additional records in the response.

+Note:

+The default TTL of all records is 3600 unless provided in the configuration.
+To set the TTL in the answer, provide a placeholder for the name like so: `".
+86400 IN A 1.2.3.4"`.
+Starting the line with the TTL value will not work.

 Examples: